Jackie61/CSE405/README.md

 Started

-In progress: Javascrip
+Done: Javascrip

-Planned: JSON
+Done: JSON

 Nodejs.
 Write code that tests your understanding of Nodejs.
 Place code in remote repo and include link to repo in progress report.

-Start to use
+Done

 Firebase Auth.
 Write code that tests your understanding of how to use Firebase authentication.
 Place code in remote repo and include link to repo in progress report.

-started
 Finished Google auth set up

 Cloud Firestore.
 Write code that tests your understanding of how to use Cloud Firestore.
 Place code in remote repo and include link to repo in progress report.